ilsochrist/Ecommerce-Dashboard/README.md

 # ECOMMERCE-DASHBOARD

+This is a web and mobile application for administrative control of web applications.

-This project i used advanced React Best Practices such as folder and file structure, hooks, and refs.
+I used advanced React Best Practices such as folder and file structure, hooks, and refs.
 Advanced State Management of the entire application using React Context API.
-And Syncfusion - World's Best UI Component Suite for Building Powerful Web, Desktop, and Mobile Apps.
+And Syncfusion.

 url: https://ilso-dashboard-ecommerce.netlify.app/